February 25, 2020

 According to an American Hospital Association report on the social determinants of health, 3.6 million people in the United States miss out on health care due to transportation issues.
 Lack of access to reliable transportation can delay health care, which leads to increased costs and poorer health outcomes.

-“The Community Care Coach complements our efforts and the services we offer to build and support healthy communities,” said Dr. Nwando Olayiwola, chair of the Department of Family Medicine at The Ohio State Wexner Medical Center.
+“The Community Care Coach complements our efforts and the services we offer to build and support healthy communities,” said Dr. Nwando Olayiwola, chair of the Department of Family and Community Medicine at The Ohio State Wexner Medical Center.
 “By making the primary care visit more convenient, we can help patients stay healthy with screenings and immunizations, provide ongoing care for chronic medical conditions and decrease emergency room use that may not be needed with access to primary care.”

 The coach will operate five days a week, mainly in Near East Columbus and at Moms2B locations.
 Primary care services will be available at the Ohio State African American and African Studies Community Extension Center and select Columbus Metropolitan Library branches.
 Women’s health services will be offered in Franklinton, Linden, North Columbus and Weinland Park.